MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Query-auto-refresh.md

  * You can start or stop auto-refresh for a query at any time.
 See [Stop the auto-refresh option](#stop-the-auto-refresh-option) and [Start/re-start the auto-refresh option](#startre-start-the-auto-refresh-option).

  * The auto-refresh option of a query expires after two months.
-The **Auto refresh** column on the **Queries > Results** page shows whether auto-refresh is currently turned on for the query represented by that row:
+The **Is Recurring** column on the **Queries > Results** page shows whether auto-refresh is currently turned on for the query represented by that row:

    ![Turn off auto-refresh status](../images/wpa/tutorials/auto-status-48.png)